-Join Nigel French for an in-depth discussion in this video Painting the background with an Illustrator symbol, part of Type Project: Grunge Poster.
+Join Nigel French for an in-depth discussion in this video Painting the background with an Illustrator symbol, part of Designing a Typographic Grunge Poster.

 In this movie, I'm going to make a symbol and paint with that symbol behind the word communication.
 I will set the word communication to white, and then we will see it emerge from the background texture as I paint with the symbol.
 Let's start out with a consolidated view so that we can concentrate just on our work in progress.
 I'll come to the layers panel and, I will create a new layer for the symbol.
 And that is going to go underneath, the communication layer.

 I'll then target the contents of the communication layer, which incidentally I've converted to outlines, so that you can follow along, even if you don't have the template gothic type face.
 And I'm going to make that white.
 Then, I need to make sure I am on the symbol layer, and I will lock the communication layer.
 So the first thing I need to do is make the symbol.
 And the symbol is going to be made from the word communication and for.
 An ironic twist, I got to put that into arial and I will make it bold.

 I'm using Arial because Helvetca was public enemy number one for grunge typographers in the 90s.
 Arial has surpassed Helvetica in terms of its ubiquity, and it is essential the same.
 There are a few subtle differences, but Arial is designed to be more or less the same.
 It has the same line count as Helvetica.
 Now, in order to make this into a symbol, I need to convert it to Outlines because you can't use text as a symbol.